pulumi/pulumi-hugo/themes/default/content/blog/drift-detection/index.md

 At Pulumi, we recognize the challenges platform teams face in maintaining the stability and compliance of their cloud infrastructures.
 One of the primary challenges is configuration drift, where the actual state of the infrastructure deviates from its intended state.
 This deviation can occur for various reasons, including manual adjustments made directly in the cloud provider’s console, unintended consequences of scripts, or unauthorized changes.
 Such drift can lead to significant problems including security vulnerabilities that open up potential breaches, compliance violations that can result in penalties, operational disruptions that affect user experience and business operations, and resource wastage that increases costs unnecessarily.

 Today, we are excited to launch a new Drift Detection and Remediation feature in Pulumi Cloud to address these challenges.
 This new functionality is designed to automate the detection and correction of drift in your cloud environments, seamlessly integrating into your existing workflows, whether you use [Pulumi Deployments](/pulumi-deployments) or other CI/CD systems, and is supported for any resource you can manage with Pulumi, whether they are from Amazon Web Services, Microsoft Azure, Google Cloud Platform, or any of the [180+ supported providers](/registry).
+Drift Detection and Remediation is available today on the Enterprise and Business Critical editions of Pulumi Cloud.

 ### Why Pulumi Cloud Drift Detection and Remediation?